-Even when I’m not camping, I always take a sleeping bag with me.
-It gives me that “my bed” feeling that you lose when you’re away from home.
+Even if you’re not camping, it may be a good idea to take a sleeping bag with you.
+Personally, it gives me that “my bed” feeling that you lose when you’re away from home.

 It’s improved many a cold night, and many a why-would-a-bus-EVER-be-this-cold bus ride.
 If you can cover up instead of turning up the heat, you’ll save electricity and be more comfortable.

 A sleeping bag has also saved the day when I’ve the hotel bed was less than desirably clean (read: not clean at all).

 27. The right bag

 When you’re going on a long trip, it’s important to take a suitable pack.
 Ideally, your gear is sturdy, fits you well and does the job efficiently.
 This helps avoid injuries and dissatisfaction with gear, ultimately leading to more purchases.